Book Review: Escaping The Housing Trap

 Small-Scale Development

 To address this critique of large-scale development with urbanistic appearances, Strong Towns draws from a wealth of smaller-scale and more bottom-up approaches to planning and development.
 While many of the goals of large- and small-scale urban development, such as walkability, transit-orientation, diversity, and beauty, may be shared, the two development processes differ in important ways.
-One difference is that large-scale development naturally extracts rather than generates wealth, whereas small-scale development naturally lends itself to local wealth creation.
+One difference is that large-scale development often extracts wealth, whereas small-scale development naturally lends itself to generate wealth within the community.
 Large-scale development requires complex financing and qualified professionals to deliver a successful project.
 It is unlikely that the local real estate broker, credit union, and tradespeople in your community will be able to undertake the development of several-hundred units of housing all at once.
-There is nothing inherently nefarious about this – it’s just business.
+There is nothing inherently nefarious about this – it’s just the inevitable result of completing a large project is a short amount of time, which requires the use institutional finance.

 Encouraging large-scale dense development can be an effective strategy for maximizing local property tax revenue for the municipal government.
 It is not, however, a particularly effective way of maximizing the distribution of real estate expenditures, revenue, and value within the community.
-To address this, some communities have looked to exact development impact fees, local hiring requirements, and other measures on large-scale development projects in order to better ensure that wealth generated from real estate development benefits the local community.
-Another approach, and the one championed by Strong Towns, is to encourage small-scale development.
-While small-scale projects do not require the use local finance and professional services, small-scale development can be, and often is, undertaken by local real estate brokers, lenders, and tradespeople without incentives or requirements from government.
+To address this, some communities have looked to exact development impact fees, local hiring requirements, unionization of support staff, and other measures on large-scale development projects in order to better ensure that wealth generated from real estate development benefits the local community.
+Another approach, and the one championed by Strong Towns, is to encourage smaller-scale and finer grain development.
+While small-scale projects do not require the use of local finance and professional services, small-scale development can be, and often is, undertaken by local real estate brokers, lenders, and tradespeople without incentives or requirements from government.

 Conclusion

 However, as convincing and powerful as the Strong Towns organization’s arguments often are, there is a central question, at least for me, lingering underneath the surface.
 If some places are stronger than others and places are capable of becoming stronger, then what characterizes the strongest and most anti-fragile places?
-What is the ideal towards which Strong Towns is striving?
+Does there need to be an ideal towards which to strive?
+What is that ideal?
 What is the Strong Towns telos?

-Can the strongest, most anti-fragile, and idealized place best be described by its physical appearances and attributes?
-Can it be described by people’s spatial experiences in a place over time?
+Can the strongest and most anti-fragile place best be described by its physical appearance and attributes?
+Can it be described by people’s spatial and sensory experiences of the urban form of a place?
+Are increases in land use density and intensity necessarily an indicator of strength?
+Must strong places change over time?
+How is stability distinguished from stagnation?
 Is the strongest, most ideal town measurable by a chart of municipal revenues and expenses?
 Or by the collective wealth of the community?
-Is the strength of a place ultimately dependent upon its inhabitants, their beliefs, and their behavior?
+Is the strength of a place ultimately dependent upon its inhabitants, their beliefs, and their actions?

 If a place’s inhabitants are individually animated towards communal action by a set of beliefs, convictions, and narratives, then will it naturally and inevitably follow that the physical appearance of the place will be aesthetically pleasing, the municipal budget will be balanced, and wealth will be widely distributed?
 If so, the question then becomes: what is a set of beliefs that can animate people into developing a culture of building the strongest places and strengthening existing ones?